All Episodes

 Look, folks, Obama's a politician.

-He's running for re-election, president United States.
+He's running for reelection, president of the United States.

 He campaigns all the time.